3lvia/cli/docs/installation.md

 - **macOS** (both Intel and M-series)
 - **Windows**

-We stronlgy recommend using [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install) if you are on Windows.
+We strongly recommend using [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install) if you are on Windows.
 This is because we depend on software tools (see [requirements](requirements.md)) that are much easier to install on a Linux distribution than on Windows.

-Note however that the CLI works perfectly fine on Windows, as long as you manage to install the aforementioned required software yourself.
+Note however that `3lv` works perfectly fine on Windows, as long as you manage to install the aforementioned required software yourself.

 ### Linux/WSL and macOS

-Download the tarball file for your platform (and optionally the MD5 cheksum) from the [releases page](https://github.com/3lvia/cli/releases), extract it and move the binary to a directory in your PATH.
+Download the tarball file for your platform (and optionally the MD5 checksum) from the [releases page](https://github.com/3lvia/cli/releases), extract it and move the binary to a directory in your PATH.

 If you are using WSL, you can install the Linux binary.